 Upper Elementary

-The second half of Montessori elementary experience, Upper Elementary (grades 4-6) program falls within what Dr. Montessori called the “Second Plane of Development” (ages 6-12).
+Part two of the Montessori School of Northampton elementary experience is Upper Elementary (grades 4-6).
+Montessori Upper Elementary falls within what Dr. Montessori called the “Second Plane of Development” (ages 6-12).

 In Upper Elementary, students take what they learned in Lower Elementary and dig deeper to develop a broader world view, express their own ideas, and make sense of the science and history of human culture.